 Investigate which materials are waterproof by using them as a roof for a LEGO house and investigating whether they keep the floor dry.

 Dissolving in Water

-Predict and test which materials will dissolve in water?
+Predict and test which substances will dissolve in water?

 Do you have any more water science experiment ideas for us?

-If you enjoyed these experiments don’t forget to check out the rest of our 100s of science experiments for kids!
+If you enjoyed these experiments don’t forget to check out the rest of our 100s of other science experiments for kids too!